MR GARY NORTON

 Grade 10 Grade Head and Afrikaans Educator

 Mr Grobler received a Higher Education Diploma from Goudstadse Onderwys Kollege.
-He has 27 years of teaching experience and joined Marist Brothers Linmeyer in January 2016.
+He has 28 years of teaching experience, having joined Marist Brothers Linmeyer in January 2016.
 He was attracted to this school by word-of-mouth, since a friend of his taught in the school and was always sharing how happy they were all the time.
-Mr Grobler is currently teaching Grades 9, 10, 11 and 12 and he has a passion for Literature.
+Mr Grobler is currently teaching Grades 10, 11 and 12 and he has a passion for Literature.
 He loves to read and finds it wonderful to explain the beauty of poetry to the students.
 As a teacher, he wants students to see the greatness of his language and what an expressive language it is.
 He wants students to realise that reading will open up new worlds to them, that it is great to be alive and it is our responsibility to use our God-given talents.
-Apart from his teaching role, Mr Grobler is the House Master of Geddes House, he coaches Grade 10 Public Speaking, is involved in Afrikaans Redenaars, he coaches Athletics and he is the Master in Charge of Hockey.
+Apart from his teaching role, Mr Grobler is the House master of Geddes, he coaches Grade 10 Public Speaking, is involved in Afrikaans Redenaars, the Master in Charge of Hockey and he coaches Athletics.
 Mr Grobler’s favourite quote comes from Langenhoven, who said, “Two things made my life on earth worthwhile-the love I gave and the love I received.”
-Interesting facts that not many people may know about Mr Grobler; he plays Ring ball and is involved with the schools' Ring ball, he holds the position of treasurer of Ekurhuleni Schools Ring ball.
+Interesting facts that not many people know about Mr Grobler, he plays Ring ball and is involved with the schools' Ring ball, he holds the position of treasurer of Ekurhuleni Schools Ring ball.
 He is also a keen scrap booker.
 He is inspired by people with passion, who live life to the fullest.
-He feels that it is the People at Marist Linmeyer who really make you feel part of the family, that the sharing, the love and the professional way in which everything is conducted makes it a special place.
-He believes that students are not seen as just a number, that our school has the best interest of every individual in mind.
+He feels that it is the people at Marist Linmeyer that you really become part of the family, that the sharing, the love and the professional way in which everything is conducted, that makes it a special place.
+He believes that students are not seen as just a number, that our School has the best interest of every individual in mind.

 MRS MARIANNE KILIAN

 Mrs Kilian obtained a Higher Education Diploma from Goudstadse Onderwys Kollege and then went on to receive a Further Diploma in Special Education from UNISA.
-She has 28 years of teaching experience and joined our Marist Family in May 2016.
-She was attracted by the school’s very good reputation and the fact that it feels like a privilege to teach here.
+She has 29 years of teaching experience and joined our Marist Family in May 2016.
+She was attracted by the School’s very good reputation and the fact that it feels like a privilege to teach here.
 Although Mrs Kilian has taught Geography previously, she has a passion for Afrikaans Literature.
-She is presently teaching Grades 9 and 10 Afrikaans.
+She is presently teaching Grades 10, 11 and 12 Afrikaans.
 She aims to encourage her students to believe that they can achieve anything in life if they put their mind to it, that their life is in their own hands and that there are no limits!
 Extramurally, Mrs Kilian is involved in the Cultural side of the school specifically Afrikaans Redenaars and Eisteddfod.
+She is the teacher in charge of Rotary Youth Exchange Programme.

 MRS CLAUDETTE VAN RENSBURG